wikimedia/mediawiki-services-wikispeech-pronlex/install/README.md

    `install$ bash import.sh <LEXDATA-GIT> <APPDIR>`

    Imports lexicon data for Swedish, Norwegian, US English and a small test file for Arabic from the lexdata repository.
 If the `<LEXDATA-GIT>` folder doesn't exist, it will be downloaded from github.
+The import takes some time to finish.

 ## III.
 Start the lexicon server